 What is testosterone?

 Testosterone is the most important androgen (the male sex hormone) in men and is necessary for normal sexual and reproductive function.

-Testosterone is important for the physical changes that occur during male puberty, such as the development of the penis and testicles, and for the characteristics typical of adult men, such as facial and body hair and the male physique.
+Testosterone is essential for the physical changes during male puberty, such as the development of the penis and testicles, and the characteristics typical of adult men, such as facial and body hair and the male physique.

 Testosterone also acts on the cells of the testes to produce sperm.

-Testosterone is also important for general good health.
-It helps the growth of bones and muscles, and affects mood and libido (sexual desire).
-Some testosterone is converted to estrogen, the female sex hormone, and this is important for bone health in men.
+Testosterone is also essential for general good health.
+It helps the growth of bones and muscles and affects mood and libido (sexual desire).
+Some testosterone is converted to estrogen, the female sex hormone essential for men’s bone health.